Oakraven79/pavlov_rcon_tcl/README.md

 Step 5. either `run_win.bat` in the `pavlov_rcon_tcl` folder (for windows machines) or run `python main.py` from the `pavlov_rcon_tcl` folder

+(Optional)

+Step 6.
+Fiddle with maps_list.py to add your own maps.

 ## Please Note that it is very new and sometimes crashes and needs a restart.
 Work in progress!

 ## On the TODO List

 - Add ability to list banned players and unban in server actions
-- Make the item list easy to read.
+- Make the item list easy to read as it is a bit fiddly still.
 - Make the map list easier to read.
 - Make the window and fonts scale appropriately to the screen size.
-- Turn this into something that is installable via pip
+- Add player avatar pictures

 ## Feedback?